White Cliffs Falaises Etretat – Normandy

 Falaise d'Aval and Chemin Des Douaniers

-September is still pleasant, with almost 20°C. It’s getting cooler in October and November is cold and the wettest month with temps around 12°C. Increasing precipitation from the end of September.
+September is still pleasant, with almost 20°C. It’s getting cooler in October.
+November is cold and the wettest month with temps around 12°C. Increasing precipitation from the end of September.
 September is still busy but bearable.
 From October onwards fewer people come to Etretat.
-Weather is unpredictable and very windy.
+The weather is unpredictable and strong winds occur.

 Accommodations and Camping in Etretat